 However, that approach doesn’t consider the knowledge you’ve probably already gained through school and practical experience.
 Therefore, because of your unique background, there’s a good chance that you don’t need to study every little thing because you’re already knowledgeable.

 So, with Surgent, you’ll start by taking quizzes that review the exam content.
-The software analyzes your performance and figures out what you don’t need to study because you’re already mastered that material.
+The software analyzes your performance and determines what you don’t need to study because you’ve already mastered that material.
 With this info, you’ll receive a CMA study plan from Surgent.
-Then, the course will only feed you the content that you still need to master.
+Then, the course will only feed you the content you still need to master.
 For example, you’ll only see Surgent MCQs based on your weak content areas, and that can save you a lot of time.

 Surgent also gives you a ReadySCORE that approximates the score you are likely to get on the exam if you took it that day.
-As you work through the Surgent course and learn more concepts, you’ll see your ReadySCORE go up.
+As you work through the Surgent course and learn more concepts, your ReadySCORE will increase.
 In fact, the ReadySCORE is so accurate at predicting your CMA exam score that the software received an American Business Award in 2019.

 Most CMA candidates study with a review course to gain access to learning tools like videos, practice tests, and explanations of multiple-choice questions.
 After all, the IMA study materials offered by the Institute of Management Accounting are pretty limited.
 Still, candidates shouldn’t depend on the IMA CMA exam prep to pass their exams.